 Craig has been ranked in Chambers USA: America’s Leading Lawyers

-for Business from 2009–2014.
+for Business from 2009–2018.
 Clients note that Craig impresses with “his in-depth knowledge of our business and the issues we confront.”
 He has also been recognized in Washington, D.C.
-Super Lawyers for antitrust litigation in 2012, 2013 and 2014.
+Super Lawyers for antitrust litigation from 2012−2017.

-Craig co-heads the Antitrust Practice Group and serves as Managing Partner of the Washington, DC, office.
+Craig serves as Managing Partner of the Washington, DC,